Chien Yu-hsiu

 Chien Yu-hsiu (简佑修 (簡佑修, Jiǎn Yùxiù, Chien Yü-hsiu); born 29 February 1980) is a former badminton player from the Republic of China.
 Chien graduated from the National Taiwan Sport University and now works as junior coach in Hsinchu.
-He was the silver medalist at the 1996 World Junior Championships in the boys' doubles event partnered with Huang Shih-chung, and the champion at the 1998 Asian Junior Championships in the boys' singles event.
+He won the 1998 Asian Junior Championships in the boys' singles event.
 Chien won the senior international tournament at the 2003 U.S. Open.
 He competed at the 1998 Asian Games, and 2004 Summer Olympics.

 His brother Chien Yu-hsun also a professional badminton player.